DebtheDBA/ChooseTheRightTool/README.md

 # ChooseTheRightTool
-Repo for session: "Choose the Right Tool for the Job"
+Repo for session: "Choosing the Right Tool for the Job"

 ## Abstract:
 There’s a saying about using the right tool for the right job.
 After all, you don’t want to use a hammer when you need a screwdriver.
 We have many tools available to us to do our job as data professionals - some work better as development tools and other for admin tasks while some can handle either.
 So how do you decide which to use when?